adambard/learnxinyminutes-docs/r.html.markdown

 #      [,1] [,2] [,3] [,4]
 # [1,]    1    2    4    5
 # [2,]    6    7    0    4
-# Aah, everything of the same class.
+# Ah, everything of the same class.
 No coercions.
 Much better.

 # TWO-DIMENSIONAL (DIFFERENT CLASSES)

-# For columns of different classes, use the data frame
+# For columns of different types, use a data frame
 # This data structure is so useful for statistical programming,
 # a version of it was added to Python in the package "pandas".